-This page is about making wooden bowls, and also about their design features.
+This page is about making a bowl, and also about their design features.
 If you are interested in buying a bowl or would like to see my work, you can go straight to my sales page.
 To find out more, go to my home page.

-I’ve been turning wood and making bowls for a long time now.
-I enjoy the process of making wooden bowls.
+I’ve been turning wood for a long time now, but I still enjoy the process of making a bowl.
 I like the physical work of sourcing and preparing the wood.
 The gentle routine of sharpening the tools.
 The sight and sound of shavings streaming off the cutting edge.
 The scent of the timber, each species different.
 Discovering the figure and grain in the finished bowl.
 Watching the bowl come to life when I apply the oil finish.
 Finally, I like the sense of achievement when the bowl is complete.

-But one of the best things about making wooden bowls is simply knowing that there are bowls to be turned.
-They are waiting inside the log, in material that others would consider waste or firewood.
-It’s fresh from the woods or the tree surgeon, ready for work to begin.
+But one of the best things about making a bowl is simply knowing that it is there, waiting inside the log, in material that others would consider waste or firewood.
+The fresh log is ready for work to begin.
 Inside it are many potential bowls, each one impressive, useful, polished and unique.
-They are waiting for me to find and release them.
+They are waiting for me to find them.

 Each will be an object of my design, dependent on my own skills and resources.
 Someone may see it here and like it enough to buy from me, on the strength of a photograph and brief description.
 I hope it may in time become an heirloom.